Auxiliary colors and components

 When the user selects an item with voice commands under the single-selection state, it is necessary to highlight the item with a blue background to indicate its selection.
 Under the multiple-selection state, use a blue background with blue check boxes to highlight selected items.

-3. Using background color to highlight selections
+Single-selection state - Using background color to highlight selections

 Highlight BG color: #03c4b4